|Location:||Montgomery County Circuit Court

 (Effective Date: 1/2/2014) * Family Division Services Fifteenth Annual Report (Fiscal Year 2013)

 As part of a comprehensive system for managing family and juvenile cases at Montgomery County Circuit Court, Family Division Services (FDS) provides a wide range of out-of-court services for the parties involved in cases before the court .
-We work with judges, masters, court administrators and family support services coordinators to develop family law policy, identify family cases requiring additional court-ordered services, insure that personnel familiar with the details of your case will address your concerns, and promote timely and efficient management of cases before the court.
+We work with judges, magistrates, court administrators and family support services coordinators to develop family law policy, identify family cases requiring additional court-ordered services, insure that personnel familiar with the details of your case will address your concerns, and promote timely and efficient management of cases before the court.

 Family Division Services is funded by a Family Law Grant provided by the Department of Family Administration, Maryland State Administrative Office of the Courts.
 During Fiscal Year 2008, over 8,407 family law cases were filed with the Circuit Court and over 10,000 hearings were held.
-These hearings were conducted by the seven Judges and five Masters assigned to hear Family cases.
+These hearings were conducted by the seven Judges and five Magistrates assigned to hear Family cases.
 For a more detailed statistical view of Family Division Services, click on Family Division Annual Reports.

 - What is the Function of Family Division Services?